apache/druid/docs/configuration/index.md

 ###### Threshold prioritization strategy

-This prioritization strategy lowers the priority of queries that that cross any of a configurable set of thresholds, such as how far in the past the data is, how large of an interval a query covers, or the number of segments taking part in a query.
+This prioritization strategy lowers the priority of queries that cross any of a configurable set of thresholds, such as how far in the past the data is, how large of an interval a query covers, or the number of segments taking part in a query.

 This strategy can be enabled by setting `druid.query.scheduler.prioritization.strategy` to `threshold`.